Published: August 2022

 How to apply for development phase funding

 You should read the NRF Outcomes and Eligibility, How to Apply and Contacts and Resources pages on our website.
-Please then download a Development Phase Expression of Interest form and submit it to [email protected]
+Please then download an Expression of Interest form and submit it to [email protected]

-It is likely that a Funding Officer or topic specialist within NatureScot will be in touch with you about your Expression of Interest during the review period.
-If we assess that your proposed project could meet the NRF priorities, we will send you a development phase application form, with a unique project reference number, to complete.
-This will only be made available to those who are offered the opportunity to submit a full development phase application.
+If we assess your proposed project could meet NRF priorities, we’ll send you an application form, with a unique project reference number.
+This will only be made available to those projects who have been offered the opportunity to submit a full application.
 We will not accept any applications without a project reference number.
 The opportunity to complete a full application does not guarantee that it will be successful.

 Queries